AyARL/UnityGUIExamples/README.md

 Since the documentation and manual for the GUI system with curent Unity release (4.6.0b18) are still limited, I am attempting to create some simple examples how to access the new UI from script.

-All eamples are in C#.
+All examples are in C#.

-DefaultEvents
+Default Events
 ================

 (31 Aug 2014)